al3xisrobles/user-space-packet-filter/README.md

 3. The kernel passes the packet to user-space via system calls (`recv()` or `read()`).
 4. The trading system processes the packet and makes decisions.

 This process introduces context switch overhead, memory copies, and system call latency.
 While acceptable in general computing, it's far too slow for HFT, where microseconds can mean millions.
-The solution?
-User-space packet processing.

 To eliminate kernel bottlenecks, we leverage packet filtering, which enables the trading engine to process only relevant market data (e.g., specific stock symbols, order book updates).
 By filtering packets before they reach higher-level logic, we reduce overall CPU load and minimize latency from packet ingestion to trade execution.
 The standard Berkeley Packet Filter (BPF) and its successor, eBPF/XDP, provide efficient in-kernel packet filtering, but even these approaches suffer from context switch penalties between kernel-space and user-space processes.
 Instead, user-space solutions such as AF_PACKET (mmap-based packet capture), PF_RING, io_uring, and DPDK provide direct access to network interfaces, enabling microsecond-scale packet processing.
 In other words, instead of allowing packets to be processed by the kernel, this project implements a high-performance packet filter in user space, capturing data directly from the NIC and skipping the kernel’s slow networking stack.